 James had ambitions to create a new nation under the name ‘Great Britain’, yet England and Scotland continued as two countries with two parliaments, albeit with one monarch.
 He did, however, succeed in ordering all English and Scottish naval ships to fly a new united flag, which they did from 1606 until 1634.
 The Union Flag incorporated the red and blue crosses of St. George and St. Andrew and became known as the ‘Union Jack’.
 Wales was only considered a principality and therefore not included.
 The Cross of St. Patrick, representing Ireland, was only incorporated in 1801.

-Despite his liberal feelings towards Catholics, the views of the majority and political expediency made it necessary for James to take a hard line against them and be seen to support the Anglican Church.
+Despite James allowing Catholics a certain amount of freedom they were disappointed that he took the throne in preference to his daughter Elizabeth who they believed would rule as a Catholic.
 A number of papist gentry, many of whom had suffered one way or another for their religious beliefs, came together in 1604 in an unsuccessful attempt to assassinate the King and MPs by blowing up the Houses of Parliament during the ceremony for the State Opening.
 It became known as the ‘Gunpowder Plot’.

 Sir Walter Raleigh, a privateer and a favourite of Queen Elizabeth, fell out of favour with King James and was imprisoned in the Tower of London where he lived for thirteen years.
 He was set free in 1617 to lead an unsuccessful voyage to find the mythical ‘El Dorado’ but on his return was executed at Westminster under pressure from the Spanish.